-If you are currently working freelance at home, then you may know just how hard it can be to stay focussed and productive.
+If you are currently working freelance at home, then you may know just how hard it can be to stay focused and productive.
 Around your house, you may find constant distractions and things that keep you from getting as much work done as you’d like.
 But there are ways to battle through your workload and targets each day.
 Here are 10 top tips to stay more productive and away from distractions when working at home.

 1. Avoid your phone

 First off try and avoid your phone as much as possible.
 Such as messaging, social media (more below) and other things you may use your phone for.
-Of course if you use your phone to contact clients then that changes things a little; but try and avoid using it for anything that is none business related during your working day.
+Of course, if you use your phone to contact clients then that changes things a little, but try and avoid using it for anything that is none business-related during your working day.

 2. Limit your social media use

 Social media is a huge distraction and can easily take your focus away from what you’re doing.
-For that reason limit yourself to when you can use it, such as in the morning, lunchtime and then in the evening.
+For that reason limit yourself to when you can use it, such as in the morning, at lunchtime and then in the evening.
 And then try and avoid going on it at other times throughout the day.
 On from this try and limit how many notifications you get on your phone from social media.
 As the more notifications you have, then the higher the chance you will get distracted.

 3. Keep the television off

 Television is one of the biggest distractions and I recommend keeping it turned off as much as possible.
 I myself love Netflix and I find that if I get into a show it can take my attention away from focussing on my paid work.
-Try and instead treat television and Netflix as a reward for a hard days work.
+Try and instead treat television and Netflix as a reward for a hard day’s work.

 4. Take breaks

 Breaks are super important.
-This may be a simple break such as going to make a cup of tea, or leaving the house for a walk.
+This may be a simple break such as going to make a cup of tea or leaving the house for a walk.
 When I work at home often around midday I will go for a walk to the grocery store to get things for dinner.
-This breaks up my day and when I get back I feel refreshed, more focussed and more productive.
+This breaks up my day and when I get back I feel refreshed, more focused and more productive.

 5. Write a daily to-do list